alex-b-chase/16S-workshop/README.md

 For the workshop, students/faculty should come with some things already installed on their laptops.

-The attached zip folder contains data we will experiment with during the workshop.
+The attached [materials](https://github.com/alex-b-chase/16S-workshop/tree/master/materials) folder contains data we will experiment with during the workshop.

 Here are some instructions before you attend:
 1. Install R for your operating system.
-You can follow instructions here: https://cran.cnr.berkeley.edu/
+You can follow instructions [here](https://cran.cnr.berkeley.edu/)
 2. Install R Studio for your operating system.
-You can follow instructions here: https://rstudio.com/products/rstudio/download/#download
+You can follow instructions [here](https://rstudio.com/products/rstudio/download/#download)
 3. Follow prompts for each installation to install applications
 4. If you already have R and R Studio installed, make sure you have a more current version of R working on your machine.
 You need at least R 3.5 or newer.
 You can update using the following commands; however, this will require you also updating a lot of your packages that you may have installed previously.